Alyssa2026/Curiosity-Modeling/README.md

 ### Testing:

-What tests did you write to test your model itself?
-What tests did you write to verify properties about your domain area?
-Feel free to give a high-level overview of this.

 We wrote a test for every predicate, and focused on testing configurations that would not satisfy the predicate.
 For all the wellformed predicates the tests focus on ensuring the correct sequence of the notes/chords, making sure that any two notes/chords are not the same, any note does not